vbaenal/PlotatoeMath/README.md

-# Plotatoe Bot
+# Plotatoe Maths

-Plotatoe is a Telegram Math Bot.
+Plotatoe is a Java library for function plotting.
 You give the bot a function with some parameters and then it creates an image with the plot of that function for you.
+Everything is made from scratch.

+## Telegram Bot

-Everything except the Telegram API is done from scratch.
-You can test it here: https://telegram.me/plotatoemathsbot
+You can test it here: https://telegram.me/plotatoemathsbot.
+It has three commands right now:

-## How to use the bot

-Usage is simple, just follow this pattern:

 ```
-/plot f(x) start end step [options]
+/plot f(x) start end step [options] // Normal plot

+/results f(x) start end step        // Results in text

+/projective f(x) start end step     // Plot in the projective plane
 ```

-f(x) must be a function, with x as variable (i.e. 3\*x).
+`f(x)` -> must be a function, with x as variable (i.e. `3*x`).
 You can't put spaces in the function.
 The bot supports sum(+), substract(-), multiplication(\*), division(/) and power function(^).
 It respects the natural order of operations but you can include parenthesis.

-start can be any double.
+`start` -> can be any double.

-end can be any number greater than end.
+`end` -> can be any number greater than start.

-step can be any number greater than zero and greater than end-start.
+`step` -> can be any number greater than 0 and greater than `end-start`.

-options are optional arguments you can add with a #.
+`options` -> are optional arguments you can add with a #.

 ## Options

-#noplot -> it gives you the results without the image

-#nolabel -> represents the function but without numbers (only start and end)
+`#nolabel` -> represents the function but without numbers (only start and end)

-## TelegramBots Library
+## Libraries used

 Thanks to rubenlagus for the TelegramBots library - [TelegramBots](https://github.com/rubenlagus/TelegramBots)

+## Contributors

+Thanks to MrCamoga for implementing the projective plane - [MrCamoga](https://github.com/MrCamoga)